 - Served as national steering counsel responsible for coordinating multiple criminal and civil litigations in defense of a publically traded pharmaceutical company founder’s indictment for conspiracy to violate the Controlled Substances Act, the Anti-Kickback Statute, and to commit Honest Services fraud, mail fraud, and wire fraud, centered on an alleged RICO conspiracy to promote improper prescriptions and insurance reimbursements of a breakthrough cancer pain medication.

 - Conducted the three month-long internal investigation of a Fortune 500 company’s CEO to determine if cause existed to terminate his employment for mismanagement of product lines and breach of fiduciary duties; presented the investigation’s findings to the board of directors and helped it leverage the results to secure the CEO’s resignation.

-- Coordinated a seven month-long discovery investigation of the nation’s largest cellular provider to establish what damages it suffered from a competitor’s theft and misuse of prototype pre-market technology; interviewed and briefed senior client executives and engineering experts and managed all aspects of a massive data collection drive using an outside document management firm.
+- Coordinated a seven-month internal investigation of the nation’s largest cellular provider to establish its damages from a competitor’s theft and misuse of prototype pre-market technology; interviewed and briefed senior client executives and engineering experts and managed all aspects of a massive data collection drive.

 - Headed the trial team and oversaw the internal investigation of the most senior executives’ roles during a successful defense of a government agency in a $6.3 million class action before the EEOC alleging race and gender discrimination in promotion practices.

 - Directed a team of attorneys in a nation-wide internal investigation of the country’s fourth largest insurance provider to ascertain its multi-million-dollar liability for collusion to stifle competition through contingent commission practices; recommended and implemented changes in company-wide revenue generation practices and participated in structuring a unique settlement that terminated numerous state prosecutions and protected the client’s future operations.